 This chapter requires a Mill machine.
 If your Mastercam license does not allow access to Mill, you can either:

-- Download Mastercam Demo/HLE and use it to complete the exercise: https://signup.mastercam.com/demo-hle.
-Note that you will not be able to complete Exercise 5 with Demo/HLE. - Read through the exercise.
+- Download Mastercam Learning Edition and use it to complete the exercise: https://signup.mastercam.com/demo-hle. - Read through the exercise.

 Exercise 1: Creating Wireframe from a Solid